 The spelling is corrected.

 The step by step process is as follows to add the spelling to the list.

-Step 3: click the “Options” button.
-You will see a window of having many options as shown in below screenshot.
+- Step 3: Click the “Options” button.
+You will see a window of having many options, as shown in the below screenshot.

-Step4: Now select Proofing option, and then again another window will be opened and in that select “AutoCorrect Options” in that window and again another window will be opened which is as shown in below screenshot.
+- Step 4: Now select the Proofing option, and then again, another window will be opened and in that select “AutoCorrect Options” in that window, and also another window will be opened which is as shown in the below screenshot.

-Step6: In that window, we find that all the checkboxes are checked by default, that means all the features are applied automatically if you want to turn them off that can be done just by unchecking the checkbox beside the feature.
+- Step 6: In that window, all the checkboxes are checked by default, which means all the features are applied automatically if you want to turn them off that can be done just by unchecking the checkbox beside the feature.

-Now our requirement is to add the user defined text for replacing the text.
-That can be done by writing the misspelled word in “replace” Text field and correct spelling in “with” field.
+Now we require to add the user-defined text for replacing the text.
+That can be done by writing the misspelled word in “replace” Text field and correct spelling in the “with” field.
 This is as shown below.

-Write the word to be replaced in “replace” field and the word with which it is replaced in “with” field.
-Now click on the ADD button and then click “OK”.
+Write the word to be replaced in the “replace” field and the word with which it is replaced in the “with” field.
+Now click on the ADD button and then click “OK.”
 Then click “OK” again in the main “Proofing” window.
-The user-defined text will be added into the list.
+The user-defined text will be added to the list.
 Now the added text can be used from next time.
 The wrongly spelled word is now corrected to the right spelling.